tbetbetbe/packman/README.md

   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
   -x, --build_common_protos
-                        Build the package of the common google API protobufs.
+                        Build a package containing the common google API protobufs.
 The value of --api_name will be ignored.
   -i INCLUDEPATH, --include_path INCLUDEPATH
-                        Include path for additional protos This is a PATH-like value used to locate shared proto defintions outside of an apis directory, but within services_root or repository
+                        Include path for additional protos.
+This is a PATH-like value used to locate shared proto defintions outside of an apis directory, but within services_root or repository